Clinical Psychology Research Group

 We aim to inspire a passion for applied research that takes place with meaningful participation and public involvement.
 We also approach this work with a commitment to equity and inclusion, and a decolonisation of research approaches that have been adopted by the profession.
 As a result, the research activity that takes place is often done creatively and in collaboration with external partners, such as with communities, NHS trusts, and charitable organisations.

-Research projects undertaken by Clinical Psychology staff and trainees utilise a variety of methodological approaches and are organised around three broad research streams, aligning with the wider research themes and strategy of the University of Hertfordshire:
+Research projects undertaken by Clinical Psychology staff and trainees utilise a variety of methodological approaches and are organised around three broad research streams, aligning with the wider research strategy of the University of Hertfordshire:

 Clinical Psychology Training and Professional Issues